Shehnaz-2005/Cloud-Computing/AWS.md

 # Using Amazon Load Balancer:

-**Subnetworking(Subnetting)** : Through subnetting, network traffic can travel a shorter distance without passing through unnecessary routers to reach its destination.

-**Public subnet** : Can receive traffic from outerworld.

-**Private subnet** : Cannot receive traffic from outerworld but may or may not send traffic to outerworld.

 **Security Group** : A firewall for the resources on which it is attached which controls port based traffic.
 It can allow incoming traffic on a specific port as well as block incoming traffic from a specific port.

 ![image](https://github.com/Shehnaz-2005/Cloud-Computing/assets/142916147/a843eaf3-26fa-4456-9beb-ffb0fb57ebfb)